 In 1982, LA County Lifeguard Lieutenant, Karl “Buddy” Bohn was approached by the Manhattan Beach Historical society to find and donate a 1950’s style paddleboard for their museum’s exhibition.
 While searching for a good example of a racing board, Buddy was convinced by many of the original paddlers to re-start the race.
 The irony was that the Chamber had been trying to give Buddy and other Lifeguard Association Directors that responsibility for years.
 So at last, Chamber executive, Trudy Smart turned over the Race By-laws and Articles of incorporation.
 After that Buddy enlisted some the original channel paddlers to help, and fellow county lifeguard and ManhattanBeach resident, Weldon “Gibby” Gibson, stood out.
 Together they re-started the race as the Catalina Classic 32 mile Paddleboard Marathon.
 The rules were updated, changing the stock class board length from 14 feet to 12 feet.
 All else was kept as close to the original race as possible.
 With the help of friends from the Catalina Channel Swim Federation, they were able to garner valuable advice on the subject of logistics and safety as it related to channel crossings.
 Several of the Catalina Channel Swim Federation members; John York, Siga (Goodmundson) Albright, and Cindy Cleveland really stood out.
 Some of the Federation’s swimmers became Catalina Classic paddlers as well (John and Andy Hill, Cindy Cleveland, Dave Yudovin and Cathy Moore).
 Mickey Pittman was a big help with navigation and volunteered as the first lead boat for the Catalina Classic in 1982.

 Over the years the Catalina Classic Paddleboard Marathon race has continued to grow in size and popularity.
 The race has been held consecutively since 1982 with the tireless help of so many consistent and committed volunteers.
-Heartfelt gratitude to Gibby, Buddy, Steve Fairbrother, Cindy Cleveland, Joe Bark, Tom Allen, The Meistrell Family, Glenn & Pam Dexter, Jeff Petty, Scott Hubbell, Kevin Barry, Kyle Daniels, Matt Walls, Gene Rink, Theresa McDowell, Francziska Steagall, Bob Willis, Paul & Kyle Morgan, Scott Rusher, the L.A County lifeguards, and countless others!
+Heartfelt gratitude to Gibby, Buddy, Steve Fairbrother, Cindy Cleveland, Joe Bark, Tom Allen, The Meistrell Family, the Bohn Family, Glenn & Pam Dexter, Jeff Petty, Scott Hubbell, Kevin Barry, Kyle Daniels, Matt Walls, Gene Rink, Theresa McDowell, Francziska Steagall, Bob Willis, Paul & Kyle Morgan, Scott Rusher, the L.A County lifeguards, and countless others!